World History 1 Sol Review Packet Answer Key

 Q: What is the best way to study for a world history exam?

 A: The best approach involves a combination of strategies.
-Create a timeline to visualize events chronologically, focus on key figures and their contributions, understand cause-and-effect relationships, utilize both primary and secondary sources, and practice with review questions and quizzes.
+Create a timeline to visualize events chronologically, focus on key figures and their contributions, understand cause-and-effect relationships, use both primary and secondary sources, and practice with review questions and quizzes.
 Active recall and spaced repetition are also highly effective.

 Q: What are the most important topics to focus on in world history?